lona-web-org/lona/doc/content/tutorial/07-state/index.rst

 Node State
 ----------

-Every Lona node has its own state object, that is only available on the server, and gets not synchronized with the browser.
+Every Lona node has its own state object that is only available on the server, and gets not synchronized with the browser.
 This can be used to attach sensitive data to a node, like a database id, to retrieve it later.